Merina people: History

-Austronesian people started settling in Madagascar between 200 and 500 CE.
+Austronesian people started settling in Madagascar between 200 and 500 BC.
 They arrived by boats and were from various southeast Asian and Oceanian groups.
 Later Swahili-Arabs and Indian traders came to the island's northern regions.
 African slaves were brought to the island's coasts between the 13th and the 18th centuries.
 The Portuguese traders were the first Europeans to arrive in the 15th century, followed by other European powers.

 This influx of diverse people led to various Malagasy sub-ethnicities in the mid-2nd millennium.
-The Merina were probably the early arrivals, though this is uncertain and other ethnic groups on Madagascar consider them relative newcomers to the island.
-The Merina people's culture likely mixed and merged with the Madagascar natives named Vazimba about whom little is known.
-According to the island's oral traditions, the "most Austronesian looking" Merina people reached the interior of the island in the 15th century and established their society there because of wars and migrant pressure at the coast.
-Merina people were settled in the central Madagascar, formed one of the three major kingdoms on the island by the 18th century – the other two being Sakalava kingdom on the west-northwest and Betsimisaraka kingdom on the east-northeast.
+The Merina were probably the early arrivals, alongside the Betsileo, Merina, Bezanozano, Sihanaka and Tsimihety and are believed to originate from the aboriginal group named Vazimba about whom little is known.
+According to the island's oral traditions, the Merina people settled in the central highlands of Madagascar in the 15th century following wars and migrant pressure from the coast.
+They formed the Imerina kingdom which is one of the three major kingdoms on the island by the 18th century – the other two being Sakalava kingdom on the west-northwest and Betsimisaraka kingdom on the east-northeast.

-These early Merina settlers through their industriousness and innovative abilities built vast irrigation projects that helped drain the plateau marshes, irrigate arable lands, and grow rice two times every year.
+These early Merina settlers industriously built vast irrigation projects that helped drain the plateau marshes, irrigate arable lands, and grow rice two times every year.
 They emerged as the politically dominant group and a wealthy kingdom towards the close of the 18th century.
 The capital of their kingdom remains the capital of contemporary Madagascar.

 Oral history traces the emergence of a united kingdom in the central highlands of Madagascar – a region called Imerina – back to early 16th-century king Andriamanelo.
+Early Merina was subject to slave raiding by neighbor Sakalava and Bezanozano.
+The 18th-century Merina civil wars supplied the Mascarene and Arabic slave market with many Merina individuals.
 By 1824, a succession of Merina kings had conquered nearly all of Madagascar, particularly through the military strategy, ambitious treaties and political policies of Andrianampoinimerina (circa 1785–1810) and his son Radama I (1792–1828).
 The colonial British empire recognized the sovereignty of the Merina kingdom and its control of the Madagascar island in 1817.
 Radama I welcomed European traders and allowed Christian missionaries to establish missions on Madagascar.
 After him, the Merina people were ruled by Queen Ranavalona I ruled from 1828 to 1861, Queen Rasoherina from 1863 to 1868, and Queen Ranavalona II ruled from 1868 to 1885.